awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **Primary IP**: A private IPv4 address from the range of your subnet\.
 Leave blank to let AWS choose a private IPv4 address for you\.
    + **Secondary IP**: A secondary private IPv4 address from the range of your subnet\.
 Leave blank to let AWS choose one for you\.
    + \(IPv6\-only\) **IPv6 IPs**: An IPv6 address from the range of the subnet\.
-   + **Security group ID**: The ID of a security group in your VPC with which to associate the network interface\.
+   + **Security groups**: One or more security groups in your VPC with which to associate the network interface\.
    + **Delete on termination**: Whether the network interface is deleted when the instance is deleted\.
    + **Elastic Fabric Adapter**: Indicates whether the network interface is an Elastic Fabric Adapter\.
 For more information, see [ Elastic Fabric Adapter](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html)\.